-- Students will no longer be permitted to change FWS assignments during a semester without written approval from Career Services and Financial Aid.
+- Students will no longer be permitted to change FWS assignments during a semester without written approvals from Career and Workforce Development Center and the Office of Financial Aid.

 - Students who are awarded FWS funds and have not secured a job by September 30th will receive notification from Financial Aid of award cancellation.

 - Students with FWS who do not appear on the payroll at least once a month could be in jeopardy of having their work study funds cancelled unless we hear from the student.

 FWS Notification To Students Who Have Exhausted FWS Funds

 - Students & Supervisor will receive written notification when student has reached the midpoint of their award.
 This will be considered a pre-warning of student reaching their maximum award.

 - If for any reason student has exceeded their award, the Supervisor will be held accountable and the excess will be charged from their department budget.

 - Community Service Supervisors: Students will be paid ONLY the amount of the award eligible to them through FWS.